How your cover can assist with mental health services

 Once you’ve got a mental health care plan, your doctor may refer you to a specialist who can help.
 This could be a psychiatrist, psychologist or counsellor.
 Under Medicare, everyone with a care plan is entitled to 10 subsidised specialist appointments per year.
 Whilst Medibank don’t fund these sessions in addition to the subsidy from Medicare, if you have extras cover that includes psychology we will pay benefits towards subsequent sessions with a psychologist (up to annual limits).

 Counsellor is a generic term for someone who offers talking therapy and may be a psychologist, nurse, social worker or occupational therapist.
-It’s a good idea to check that your counsellor has training in an area that is appropriate for your needs - you could start by searching through organisations like The Australian Counselling Association has a ‘Find a counsellor’ function that may be of help in your search.
+It’s a good idea to check that your counsellor has training in an area that is appropriate for your needs - you could start by searching through organisations like The Australian Counselling Association or Psychotherapy and Counselling Federation of Australia.